clef-men/ocaml/PR.md

    (The old functions are kept around for backward-compatibility reasons, redefined from the new ones with offset `0`.)

 - Internally, a value of type `'a Atomic.Loc.t` is a pair of a block and an offset inside the block.
-With example above, `[%atomic.loc v.readers]` is the pair `(v, 1)`, indicating the second field of the record `v`.
+With the example above, `[%atomic.loc v.readers]` is the pair `(v, 1)`, indicating the second field of the record `v`.
 The call `Atomic.Loc.exchange [%atomic.loc v.readers] x` gets rewritten to something like `%atomic_exchange_field v 1 x`, which will eventually become the C call `caml_atomic_exchange_field(v, Val_long(1), x)`.
 (When an atomic primitive is directly applied to an `[%atomic.loc ...]` expression, the compiler eliminates the pair construction on the fly.
 If it is passed around as a first-class location, then the pair may be constructed.)

 - We reimplement the `Atomic.t` type as a record with a single atomic field, and the corresponding functions become calls to the `Atomic.Loc.t` primitives, with offset `0`.